telerik/xaml-docs/upgrade-api-analyzer.md

 4. Open the solution you’re planning to upgrade.

->tipYou can run the Upgrade API Analyzer from the [Project Upgrade Wizard]({%slug radcontrols-for-wpf-vs-extensions-upgrading%}), by clicking the "Compatibility" button (see **Figure 2**).
-In this case, the tool is started with *Technology*, *Your Version* and *Version to Upgrade* parameters pointed out in the Upgrade Wizard.
-When Upgrade API Analyzer is started directly through the "Compatibility" button without installing it first, the installation will start automatically.
-In case .NET Framework 4.5.2 is not present on the machine, the application will prompt you to install it manually at the end of the installation.
+>tipYou can also run the Telerik Upgrade API Analyzer from the [Upgrade Project Wizard]({%slug radcontrols-for-wpf-vs-extensions-upgrading%}), by clicking the *Compatibility* button (see **Figure 2**).
+In this case, the tool opens with *Technology*, *Your Version* and *Version to Upgrade* parameters pointed out in the wizard.
+When Upgrade API Analyzer is started directly through the *Compatibility* button without installing the tool first, the installation starts automatically.
+In case .NET Framework 4.5.2 is not present on your machine, the application prompts you to install it manually at the end of the installation.

-#### __Figure 2: Compatibility button in Project Upgrade Wizard__
+#### __Figure 2: Compatibility button in Upgrade Project Wizard__

 ![](images/upgrade-api-analyzer_5.png)

-The tool starts automatically analyzing the code as shown in __Figure 3__ and will list all the changes found between both versions as demonstrated in __Figure 4__.
+The tool starts analyzing the code, as shown in __Figure 3__, and lists all the changes found between both versions, as demonstrated in __Figure 4__.

 #### __Figure 3: The tool starts analyzing as soon as you open a solution__